Japanese volcano kills one, over 30 seriously injured

 TOKYO A Japanese volcano popular with hikers erupted on Saturday, killing one woman and seriously injuring more than 30 people, officials and media said.

-The mountain draws walkers who come to admire the autumn colours on the trees.
+The mountain draws walkers who come to admire the autumn colors on the trees.

 "It was like thunder," a woman told public broadcaster NHK of the first eruption at the volcano in seven years.
 "I heard boom, boom, then everything went dark."